 Mount Saint Vincent University In-Course Bursaries are applied to students' accounts for January of each year (applications are open during the month of October).
 Any student registered in a Mount Saint Vincent University credential program may be eligible to apply.
 Awards ranging from \$100 to \$2000 are made according to established and documented financial need.
 Students are required to submit a detailed financial disclosure application and supporting documents.
-For further information, contact the Financial Aid Office at Financial.aid@msvu.ca
+For further information, contact the Registrar's Office, Financial Aid at Financial.aid@msvu.ca

-Completed In-Course Bursary applications must be received by the Financial Aid Office by 4:00 p.m. on November 1, 2024.
+Completed In-Course Bursary applications must be received by the Registrar's Office, Financial Aid by 4:00 p.m. on November 3, 2025.